Steerable 3D Spherical Neurons: Discussion and Conclusion

 In general, one can build an ancestor model containing spherical neurons only in the first layer, with subsequent layers of various flavors (see Figure~\ref{fig:model_overview}).
 As we mentioned in Section~\ref{steerable_model_construction}, steerability is not required for the subsequent layers as the output of the first layer ($\textbf{h}$ in Figure~\ref{fig:model_overview}) becomes rotation-independent, given that the interpolation coefficients are computed correctly.

 The interpolation coefficients $v^k$ could be learned directly, \eg, by using a regression network.
-However, this would be a much more complex learning problem than determining $v^k$ \textit{indirectly} by regressing $\Rb$, since, by definition, all $K$ interpolation vectors $v^k(\Rb)$ are uniquely parameterized by $\Rb$.
+However, this would be a much more complex learning problem than determining $v^k$ \textit{indirectly} by regressing $\Rb$, since all $K$ interpolation vectors $v^k(\Rb)$ are by definition uniquely parameterized by $\Rb$.

-Rotation regression with NNs is per se an important and continuously studied problem that is often considered in the context of pose estimation \citep{zhou2019continuity, chen2021projective}.
+Rotation regression with NNs is per se an important and continuously studied problem that is often considered in the context of pose estimation \citep{zhou2019continuity, Chen_2022_CVPR}.
 Therefore, it is more efficient and intuitive to combine a rotation regressor with our steerable approach for creating a rotation-invariant classifier as compared to the approaches where the rotation information is naively encompassed in the learned parameters of a generic network by training on rotation-augmented data.

 Finally, the main theoretical results of this paper provide a rigorous and geometrically lucid mechanism for constructing steerable feature extractors, the practical utility of which can be fully unveiled in future work.